-Koori – dedicated funding of $1.5 million allocated to 25 Koori youth crime prevention activities.
+- Koori – dedicated funding of $1.5 million allocated to 25 Koori youth crime prevention activities.
 This funding acknowledges that Koori young people have disproportionately high rates of disadvantage and are significantly overrepresented in the criminal justice system.
-These grants are overseen by the Department’s Koori Justice Unit and coordinated by nine Regional Aboriginal Justice Advisory Committees.
+These grants were overseen by the Department’s Koori Justice Unit and coordinated by nine Regional Aboriginal Justice Advisory Committees.

-Interim program evaluation
+Mid-term program evaluation

 The YCPG program is being independently evaluated by the Crime Statistics Agency to contribute to the evidence base around youth crime prevention.
-An interim evaluation report has been delivered and focuses on findings about the implementation of projects funded under the program.

 Additional resources about the program and youth crime prevention can be found below: